plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 `.pdf, .xlsx, .docx, .txt, .rtf, .csv, .exe, .key, .pps, .ppt, .pptx, .7z, .pkg, .rar, .gz, .zip, .avi, .mov, .mp4, .mpeg, .wmv, .midi, .mp3, .wav, .wma`

-In the "Enhanced measurements" section of our WordPress plugin settings, tick the "File downloads" and click on the "Save Changes" button.
+In the "Enhanced measurements" section of our WordPress plugin settings, enable the "File downloads" option.

-File downloads won't show up automatically in your Plausible dashboard.
-You'll have to configure the goal for them to show up.
-Here's how:

-* To configure a goal, go to your website’s settings in your Plausible Analytics account and visit the "Goals" section
-* You should see a prompt to add a goal.
-Click on the "+ Add goal" button to go to the goal creation form
-* Select Custom event as the goal trigger and enter this exact name: **File Download**
-* Next, click on the "Add goal" button and you’ll be taken back to the Goals page

-After you've completed this process, all the file downloads will start being tracked and will be displayed in the "Goal Conversions" report of your Plausible Analytics dashboard.
+All the file downloads will start being tracked and will be displayed in the "Goal Conversions" report of your Plausible Analytics dashboard.

 You'll see "File Download" goal as soon as the first link that leads to a file has been recorded.